kavitagorthi/Wi2018-Online/students/00-README.md

-Students: Please create a directory named after you, with a readme in it, in this directory.
+Students: Please create a directory named after your username, with a readme in it, in this directory.